-- This is not always the case.
-Smaller uterine fibroids can be treated with a specific medication and periodic checkups.
+- This isn’t always the case.
+Smaller uterine fibroids can be treated with specific medications and periodic checkups.

 - If the fibroid is very large, or a small one doesn’t respond to medication, you’ll have no other option but to have it removed.

-- You could undergo a myomectomy (fibroid extraction without affecting the uterus) or, a hysterectomy, which is partial or complete removal of the uterus.
+- You could undergo a myomectomy (fibroid extraction that doesn’t affect the uterus) or a hysterectomy, which is the partial or complete removal of the uterus.

-- A lot of specialists, however, advise undergoing medical treatment with ulipristal acetate, a progestorone moderator that noticeably reduces the presence of uterine fibroids.
+- A lot of specialists advise undergoing medical treatment with ulipristal acetate, a progesterone moderator that noticeably reduces the size of uterine fibroids.

 5. Uterine fibroids and fertility

-One of the most common doubts that women generally have when they are diagnosed with a fibroid is whether or not they can get pregnant.
+One of the most common doubts that women generally have when they’re diagnosed with a fibroid is whether or not they can get pregnant.

-That all depends on your age, however.
-Because this is a very common benign tumor in women during their fertile age, this is definitely one of the most common fears.
+That all depends on your age.
+Due to the fact that this is a very common benign tumor in women during their fertile age, this is definitely one of the most common fears.

 Experts have suggested the following:

-- When tumors are large, they could cause fertility problems or complications with pregnancy.
+- When tumors are large, they could cause fertility problems or pregnancy complications.

-- Women that undergo myomectomies – myectomy removal that still respects the uterus – can continue to become pregnant.
+- Women that undergo myomectomies can still get pregnant.

-- Fibroids could cause miscarriages, which is why it’s a good idea to plan your pregnancy and consult a gynechologist to know if pregnancy is possible, and if you are risk-free.
+- Fibroids could cause miscarriages, which is why it’s a good idea to plan your pregnancy and consult a gynecologist to know if pregnancy is possible and if you’re risk-free.

-When uterine fibroids are bigger than 4 cm they will already be causing serious inconveniences in gestation: the mother could experience premature birth and pelvic pain, and even placenta detachment.
+When they’re bigger than 4 cm, they can cause gestation issues.
+The mother could experience premature birth, pelvic pain, and even placenta detachment.

 Take care of your health and never miss your periodic checkups with your healthcare professional.
-They will always provide you with advice regarding these important topics.
+They’ll always provide you with advice regarding these important topics.